bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   style="width:50%"
   alt="." />

 We could also move the box.
-Let\'s give that one a try.
-With move box, what we\'re going to do, we\'re actually going to change the position of the box, and in order to do that, we need to set some positioning for box.
+Let&apos;s give that one a try.
+With move box, what we&apos;re going to do, we&apos;re actually going to change the position of the box, and in order to do that, we need to set some positioning for box.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->